Pells09/3-column-card/README.md

-# 3-column-card
+# CSS Flexbox and Grid Layout
 A 3-column card design using CSS Flexbox Layout
+A design using CSS Grid Layout